The Cost of Missionless Students

 Passion is what you love to do.
 It’s what gets you up in the morning.
 It’s where you feel closest to God and where you sense that He is most pleased with you.
 My passion is discipleship of students.
 I feel closest to God when I am sitting in a circle of students and teaching them how to use a prayer journal or a new Bible study method.
 Students can be passionate about any number of things, and LeaderTreks has created a Passion Survey to aid their discovery.

 Vision is what God is telling you to do, and we come to understand God’s vision through prayer.
-Only when we get our eyes off ourselves and focus our attention toward God will we discern His will for our lives.
+Only when we get our eyes off ourselves and focus our attention on God will we discern His will for our lives.
 I encourage students to have a prayer journal to both write out prayers and to see how God is answering them.
 Those answers are a great indication of God’s vision for their lives.

 When students put burden, passion, and vision together, they will not only discover their mission, they will also find great joy.
 Students often ask me, “What happens if I hate the mission God has for me?”
 I share with them that this formula tells us that we will always love the mission God has for us because it includes our passion.